gds03/Dapper.Conventions/README.md

 At b) it will get the overwritten name of GetComplexFiltered which is GetHigherThan200 -> a file with the contents on: Query\Orders\GetHigherThan200.sql will be loaded
 At c) it will get the default name of GetSingle -> a file with the contents on: Query\Orders\GetSingle.sql will be loaded

-When you inject the parameter into the class is when the mapping is done and is only done once because each IQueryExecutor<T> is a Singleton.
+When you inject the parameter into the class is when the mapping is done and is only done once because each ICommandExecutor<T> is a Singleton.

 To Register the following Services if you are using AutoFac you can register with the following calls: